hector-hs3/html-css-cheat-sheet/README.md

 --
 ## Launching Project

-Download files then open `index.html` in your preferred browser (Right click & select Open With). s
+Download files, then open `index.html` in your preferred browser (Right click & select Open With). s